coyl7/Student-performance/README.md

 >This is one of the coursework project to monitor student performance from their online test result.

 ## CW1
-In CW1, I have cleaned the data and created a database for later.
+In CW1, a Python program to clean, format and store data in order to create an SQLite database for a student monitoring system.
 ## CW2
-In CW2, there are several program to monitor different student performance
+In CW2, there are several modules to monitor different student performance.

 - Menu
   > A python main program which provides the required menu options to users for the program functionalities.